 Born: May 29, 1939 at Albuquerque, New Mexico

 Largely considered one of the greatest legends of Indy, Al Unser Sr. is part of the second generation of the famous Unser racing family.
-Al Unser won the Indy 500 back-to-back in 1970-1971, then again in 1978 to win three times in the decade of the 1970s.
+Al Unser won the Indy 500 back-to-back in 1970‒1971, then again in 1978 to win three times in the decade of the 1970s.
 In 1987, he accomplished one of the greatest upsets in Indy history.
 He entered the month of May without a ride, then took over the entry of Danny Ongais, who was injured in a practice crash.
 In a year-old car, Unser took the lead with 18 laps to go, and became the second driver to win the Indy 500 four times.
 The car Unser drove to victory was famously on display at motel lobby in Reading, Pennsylvania being used as a show car just weeks before the race.
-Unser holds the record for the most laps led (644) all-time, and is second only to A.J.
+From 1988‒2022, Unser held the record for the most laps led at Indy.
+His 644 laps led now ranks second all-time (behind Scott Dixon).
+Unser is second only to A.J.
 Foyt in laps completed at Indy, and third in career Indy starts.
-In 1983, Al Unser Sr. became the first driver to compete in the Indy 500 against his son, then-rookie Al Unser Jr.
+In 1983, Al Unser Sr. became the first driver to compete in the Indy 500 against his son, then-rookie and future two-time winner, Al Unser Jr.

 Unser had opportunities to score his fourth Indy victory in both 1979 and 1983.
 In 1979, he drove Jim Hall’s Chapparal 2K in its first Indy appearance.
 He dominated the first half leading 85 laps until a failed transmission oil fitting put him out on lap 104.
 He could have become the first driver to win the Indy 500 in consecutive years twice.
 Four years later, Unser was locked in a battle with Tom Sneva late in the race.
 Al Unser Jr., running several laps down, triggered a controversy when it appeared he was blocking for his father.
 The issue became moot as Sneva passed both Al Sr. and Al Jr. to claim victory.